multitudinous/ve-suite/VE_Installer/installer/VE_Suite_Config_README.txt

 Here's how:

-1. Make sure the path to VE-Suite's executables is in your PATH variable.
-To test if it is, try running: velauncher.py from the command line.
+1. Make sure the path to VE-Suite's executables is set in your PATH variable when your system starts up.
+To test if it is, open a new Terminal and try
+running:
+   velauncher.py
+from the command line.
 If VE-Launcher opens, your PATH is fine.
-If not, you'll have to add it to PATH, with a command like: setenv PATH your_path_to_vesuite_bin:${PATH} (in tcsh) or export PATH=your_path_to_vesuite_bin:${PATH} (in sh)
+If not, you'll have to add it to PATH in your shell's default file, with a command like: setenv PATH your_path_to_vesuite_bin:${PATH} (added to ~/.cshrc) or export PATH=your_path_to_vesuite_bin:${PATH} (added to ~/.profile)

 2. Run the vesuite config script for your desktop.
 If you have GNOME 2.8+, run: